Idaho Youth Ranch

 Here are some examples of cyberbullying tactics in action:

 - A young girl is sent hateful messages over messaging apps and texts because she likes the same popular boy that other girls also like.
-This is a form of jealousy bullying.

 - A transgender child receives digital messages of disgust or death threats from other children just for being who they are.

+Bottom line?
+When it comes to cyberbullying, everybody loses.
 So, what can you do to help your child?

 How to Protect Your Child from Being Bullied or Being the Bully Online